vasya35/TestRunXMLParserTool/README.md

 ### XMLResultGenerator

-<p>This project is used to generate original XML files with random test case resuls.</p>
+<p>This project is used to generate original XML files with random test case results.</p>
-<p>It's console application.
-After launching application you need input count of test cases for generate and press enter.</p>
+<p>It's a console application.
+After launching the application you need to input the number of test cases for generating and press enter.</p>